 Why would you want to hide PHP?

-It is a form of security, if you running a popular web platform such as WordPress, Joomla or Drupal.
-You might want to hide the PHP as a form security by obscurity which is a little bit of extra security to your server.
+It is a form of security if you running a popular web platform such as WordPress, Joomla or Drupal.
+You might want to hide the PHP as a form of security by obscurity which is a little bit of extra security to your server.

 One way to hide PHP, to slow down an attacker who is attempting to discover weaknesses in your system.
-Is by setting expose_php to off in your php.ini file, this will reduce the amount of information available to an attacker.
+This is by setting expose_php to off in your php.ini file, this will reduce the amount of information available to an attacker.

-Another tactic is to configure web servers such as apache to parse different filetypes through PHP, either with an .htaccess directive, or in the apache configuration file itself.
+Another tactic is to configure web servers such as apache to parse different filetypes through PHP, either with a .htaccess directive or in the apache configuration file itself.
 You can then use misleading file extensions:

 Example #1 Hiding PHP as another language